makigas/makibot/README.md

 To make the bot join your server, you can use the OAuth2 URL Generator in the OAuth tab of your application page.
 Check the "bot" checkbox in the "Scopes" section and play with the permissions in the Bot Permissions box.
 You should automatically see an URL to make the application join a server where you have appropiate rights.

-To use this bot you will need to activete the "Server Member Intent" in the "Privileged Gateway Intents" in the "Bot" section.
+To use this bot you will need to activate the "Server Member Intent" in the "Privileged Gateway Intents" in the "Bot" section.

 ### Set up the environment